-More than likely, a private wealth management company will be run by someone with deep and rich industry experience, working exclusively with high net worth and ultra-high net worth clients.
+More than likely, a private advisor in a San Francisco wealth management company will be someone with deep and rich industry experience, working exclusively with high net worth and ultra-high net worth clients.

-We have over 30 years of experience working with high net worth clients, and with a track record of achievement trailing us the whole way.
+We have over 30 years of relationships working with high net worth clients, and with a track record of achievement trailing us the whole way.

 But ‘experience’ must be measured in more than just years.
 You can do something for a long time and still not be very good at it.
-Our experience has led to the development of an innovative approach to creating truly customized investment plans.
+Our investment management services have led to the development of an innovative approach to creating truly customized investment plans.